pimotte/nomic/README.md

 	point reduction.
 The rounded average (rounded to one decimal place) of these votes will be the final verdict of the jury.

+**378** *The Defense Culpability Act*

+If the defendant is found _Guilty_ and was represented by a defense attorney at the time jury deliberation started, this defense attorney will suffer the same punishment as the defendant.

 **357** *The Right to Appeal*

 After the Verdict has been rendered the defendant has the right to _Appeal_ if at least two players eligible for jury